aashipandeyy/VibeCart/README.md

-# 🛍️ Sparkathon || ShopSwipe
+# 🛍️ VibeCart – Personalized Product Recommender

-**ShopSwipe** is a swipe-based shopping app that personalizes product recommendations based on your vibe.
-As users swipe through products, the app learns their preferences and curates suggestions to match their taste.
+**VibeCart** is a minimal, responsive shopping app that recommends products based on your personal taste.
+Instead of swiping, users can **like** or **skip** products, helping the app learn their preferences to serve more tailored suggestions in future sessions.

+This project is frontend-heavy and built using **React**, **Tailwind CSS**, **HTML**, and **JavaScript**.
+It is designed to be clean, intuitive, and extensible — ready for future integration with an ML recommendation model.

 ---

 ## ⚡ Features

-- Like or skip products
+- ❤️ Like / ❌ Skip interface for product discovery
+- 🎯 Dynamic UI that adapts based on your preferences
-- AI-powered personalized recommendations
+- 🧠 Future-ready structure for integrating AI/ML-based recommendations
-- “Discover My Vibe” mode for quick onboarding

 ---

 ## 🚀 Getting Started

-To run the app locally:
+To run the project locally:

 ```bash
 git clone https://github.com/your-username/Sparkathon.git